Calories in/calories out – An Old Belief

 For as far back as anyone who has dieted can probably remember, reducing the amount of calories is supposed to result in adipose (fat) weight loss.
 This is the common theme from most government agencies including the FDA, The American College of Sports Medicine (ACSM) and many other organizations.
 Many of them citing that “Weight management is all about balance – balancing the number of calories you consume with the number of calories your body uses or ‘burns off,’ ” says The U.S. Centers for Disease Control.

-If it is so simple that we need only reduce the amount of calories that we consume or simply expend above what we consume, why then is the weight loss issue so persistent?
+If it is so simple that we need only reduce the number of calories that we consume or simply expand above what we consume, why then is the weight loss issue so persistent?

 I would like to argue that the quality of food that you eat is far more important that how much.

 While the hCG Diet relies initially on the reduction of calories for weight loss, the second, and arguably the most important aspect of the diet is what you are eating.

 Many hCG dieters have experienced phenomenal weight loss on the program.
 We have even had one customer lose over 120 pounds!
 While weight loss products are where we are able to help customers directly, we would like to offer advice on the maintenance phase of the hCG Diet per the suggestion of many customers.

 1. What you eat can be just as important as how much

 Try to eat foods that are rich, complete sources of nutrients.
 Food like fish, turkey and vegetables.
 Although fruits and fruit juices are healthy, many of them are very high in sugar content.
 Starches and sugars are a dieters worst enemy.